 The Facts About Healthcare Reform

-- expand coverage to an estimated 32 million Americans without health insurance
+- Expand coverage to an estimated 32 million Americans who have no health insurance

 - Reform the delivery system to improve quality

 - Lower the overall costs of providing healthcare